Brian Anderson Player Props: Brewers vs. Orioles

 Brian Anderson At The Plate

-- He has hit a home run in 10.5% of his games this year, and 3.5% of his plate appearances.
+- He has hit a home run in 10.3% of his games this year, and 3.4% of his chances at the plate.

-- In 29.8% of his games this season, Anderson has had at least one RBI.
-He's picked up more than one in 14.0% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.